Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

 \subsubsection{Setup}

-In the experiments, we would like to investigate the modification that we can make on Eq.~(\ref{main:algorithm-detail:eq:magic-clipping}).
-Recall that we use the bandwidth $b_{\mathrm{new}} = \max(\{b, b_{\min}\})$ in the end and the modified minimum bandwidth $b_{\min}$ is computed as:
+The experiments investigate the effect of modifications on Eq.~(\ref{main:algorithm-detail:eq:magic-clipping}).
+Recall that the bandwidth $b_{\mathrm{new}} = \max(\{b, b_{\min}\})$ is used and the modified minimum bandwidth $b_{\min}$ is computed as:

-In the experiments, we will modify: \begin{enumerate} \item the bandwidth selection heuristic, which computes $b$, discussed in Appendix~\ref{appx:algorithm-detail:section:bandwidth-selection}, \item the minimum bandwidth factor $\Delta$, \item the algorithm to compute $\bmagic$, and \item whether to use the magic clipping (we use $\bmagic = 0$ for the no-magic clipping setting). \end{enumerate} For the algorithm of $\bmagic$, we use $\bmagic = (R - L) / N^\alpha$ where the default setting is $\alpha = 1$.
-Note that since $\bmagic = 0$ corresponds to $\alpha = \infty$, we include it in the category of Modification 4 in the experiments and the search space of the control parameters is available in Table~\ref{main:experiments:tab:search-space-bandwidth}.
-As the magic clipping uses a function of the observation size and the splitting algorithm determines the observation size of the better and worse groups, we included all the eight choices investigated in Section~\ref{main:experiments:section:ablation-study} in the search space.
-Furthermore, we included \texttt{uniform}, \texttt{EI}, and \texttt{old-decay} as well.
-Otherwise, we fixed the control parameters to the recommended setting in Section~\ref{main:experiments:section:ablation-results}.
+In the experiments, we will modify: \begin{enumerate} \item the bandwidth selection heuristic, which computes $b$, discussed in Appendix~\ref{appx:algorithm-detail:section:bandwidth-selection}, \item the minimum bandwidth factor $\Delta$, \item the algorithm to compute $\bmagic$, and \item whether to use the magic clipping (we use $\bmagic = 0$ for the non magic-clipping setting). \end{enumerate} The algorithm of $\bmagic$ uses $\bmagic = (R - L) / N^\alpha$ where $\alpha = 1$ is used in Optuna v4.0.0 by default.
+Table~\ref{main:experiments:tab:search-space-bandwidth} shows the search space of the control parameters.
+Note that $\bmagic = 0$ included in the category of Modification 4 corresponds to $\alpha = \infty$.
+As the magic clipping uses a function of the observation size determined by the splitting algorithm, all eight choices in Section~\ref{main:experiments:section:ablation-study} regarding the splitting algorithm is included in the search space along with the weighting algorithms \texttt{uniform}, \texttt{EI}, and \texttt{old-decay}.
+The other control parameters are fixed to the recommended setting in Section~\ref{main:experiments:section:ablation-results}.